-As we move forward with a new president, many of us are left grappling with anxiety, fear, and uncertainty.
-For those of us who work in mental health, these feelings are compounded by the very real threats to reproductive freedoms and the rights of LGBTQIA+ individuals.
 As a mental health therapist, I have witnessed firsthand the ways in which political climates affect our emotional well-being.
 The fear of losing fundamental rights can contribute to a significant rise in stress, depression, and a sense of helplessness.
-However, it is also in these times that we can find purpose and power in our communities, and work together to protect mental health and human rights.

 Here are some practical ways we can all help safeguard mental health and reproductive freedoms in the face of political threats.